japila-books/apache-spark-internals/docs/overview.md

 === Easy to Get Started

-Spark offers link:spark-shell.adoc[spark-shell] that makes for a very easy head start to writing and running Spark applications on the command line on your laptop.
+Spark offers spark-shell.md[spark-shell] that makes for a very easy head start to writing and running Spark applications on the command line on your laptop.

-You could then use link:spark-standalone.adoc[Spark Standalone] built-in cluster manager to deploy your Spark applications to a production-grade cluster to run on a full dataset.
+You could then use spark-standalone.md[Spark Standalone] built-in cluster manager to deploy your Spark applications to a production-grade cluster to run on a full dataset.

 === Unified Engine for Diverse Workloads